Marc Colombo

-Marc Edward Colombo (born October 8, 1978) is a former American football offensive tackle and coach who was most recently the offensive line coach for the New York Giants.
-He played eleven seasons in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys and Miami Dolphins.
-He played college football at Boston College.
-He also served as offensive line coach for the Cowboys and Giants.
+Marc Edward Colombo (born October 8, 1978) is an American former professional football player who was an offensive tackle for 11 seasons in the National Football League (NFL).
+He is currently the offensive line coach for the St. Louis Battlehawks of the United Football League (UFL).
+He played in the NFL for the Chicago Bears, Dallas Cowboys and Miami Dolphins.
+He played college football for the Boston College Eagles.
+After his playing career, he served as an offensive line coach for the Cowboys and Giants.